ALAADROID/Caesar-Cipher/README.md

 ## 💻 Running the Program Locally
-If you'd like to run the program on your own computer, you're welcome to download the `.c` file and run it on any C compiler, including **Visual Studio** or others of your choice.
+If you'd like to run the project locally, simply clone or download the repository, compile `main.c`, and execute the generated binary using any standard C compiler such as GCC.

 Simply open the file in your preferred compiler, compile, and run the program as instructed.
 Enjoy exploring the Caesar Cipher encryption and decryption process!